tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

 $ ls -l

 # create a new file in the `shell-lesson-data` dir (the parent dir of the present dir), then view the
+# the path to the directory that your present working directory is within is represented by ".."
 $ touch ../another_new_file.txt
 $ ls ..